The Google Knowledge Graph is a feature was originally implemented in 2012.

 Google gathers this information by dissecting and interpreting information found on external authoritative sites.
 This information is efficiently readable if it is entered in a specific microformatting template, like those found at Schema.org for various categories.

-Currently, the Knowledge Graph only covers a handful of categories of information, but as it expands, it could offer more information on more topics.
+Currently, the Knowledge Panels only covers a handful of categories of information, but as it expands, it could offer more information on more topics.

-This box will display significant information about the user’s query, in this case including the year of initial release, the director, and main actors associated with the movie.
+This box will display significant information (typically in the form of structured data) about the user’s query, in this case including the year of initial release, the director, and main actors associated with the movie.

 The Knowledge Graph isn’t limited to just movies, however, and it’s gradually expanding to consume more and more types of information.